This page was updated on January 6, 2021 by Kaitlyn Esposito, MPH.

 This question is very important to patients living with chronic pain.
 So, let’s talk about it…

-A recent study in The Lancet hypothesized that because the COVID-19 virus infects cells using a specific cellular pathway, then it’s possible that anti-inflammatory medications like ibuprofen may increase likelihood of infection or worsening symptoms.
-Anti-inflammatory medications can up-regulate the cellular enzymes involved in the proposed viral infection method.
+A study in The Lancet hypothesized that because the COVID-19 virus infects cells using a specific cellular pathway, then it might be possible that anti-inflammatory medications like ibuprofen could increase likelihood of infection or worsening symptoms.
+Why?
+Anti-inflammatory medications can up-regulate the cellular enzymes involved in the cellular pathway that the virus uses to infect people.
 Because of this, it might seem scientifically plausible that there could be risks there.

 Essentially, it had been previously reported that people should take over-the-counter medications like Aspirin and Tylenol for pain and inflammation/fever, rather than ibuprofen (e.g., Advil, etc.).
-This was because what we currently know about the virus suggests that certain properties of ibuprofen may put people at greater risk…
+This was because what we knew about the virus at the time suggested that certain properties of ibuprofen may put people at greater risk…

 There are two problems with this…